michael-chi/dialogflow-test-tools/readme.md

 3. Copy `key.json` to sample code root folder

+4. Update `projectId` in `detectIntent.js` and `streamingDetectIntent.js`

-4. To test DetectIntent with Audio Output, run
+5. To test DetectIntent with Audio Output, run

 ```shell
 node detectIntent
 ```

-5. To test StreamingDetectIntent with Audio Input and output, run
+6. To test StreamingDetectIntent with Audio Input and output, run

 ```shell
 node streamingDetectIntent